wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/online-endpoint/scenarios/simple-deploy-flow.rst

 -------------------------------------------------

-Open the resource group from azure portal -> open the endpoint and deployment ARM resources -> you can see summary view in the overview page and details in tbe metrics tab
+Open the resource group from azure portal -> open the endpoint and deployment ARM resources -> you can see summary view in the overview page and details in the metrics tab

 Step 5: Check out log analytics
 -------------------------------------------------

+1. Create a log analytics workspace.
+Note: During preview period, both loganalytics workspace and azure ml workspace has to be in either westeurope or westus2.
 1. Open the ARM resource page from endpoint -> select `Diagnostic settings` -> Add settings (add a log analytics workspace - create one if needed)
 2. Make some scoring requests for logs to flow to Log Analytics
 3. Open the log analytics workspace -> Click on `Logs` on left nav -> Close the `Queries` popup opend by default -> double click on `AmlOnlineEndpointConsoleLog` -> click `Run`